PO Box 1378 3105 Palmyra Rd. Hannibal, MO

 At least six different human tick-borne diseases have been reported in Missouri.
 These include Rocky Mountain spotted fever, ehrlichiosis, tularemia, Q-fever, Lyme and Lyme like disease, and the southern tick-associated rash illness.

-If you find an attached tick, it should be removed promptly.
+REMOVAL: If you find an attached tick, it should be removed promptly.
 The longer it is attached the greater the risk of infection.
 There are many “old wives tales” about how to remove a tick.
 However, to reduce the chance of disease transmission, correctly using tweezers or a commercial tick removal tool is preferred.
 The key to using tweezers correctly is to position the tips of tweezers around the area where the tick’s mouth parts enter the skin.
 Then use a slow, steady motion when pulling the tick away from the skin.
 After removing the tick, disinfect the skin with soap and water or other available disinfectants.

-Signs and symptoms of tick-borne disease can vary among individuals.
+SIGNS/SYMPTOMS OF TICK-BOREN DISEASE: Signs and symptoms of tick-borne disease can vary among individuals.
 General symptoms include a sudden high fever, severe headache, muscle or joint aches, nausea, vomiting, or diarrhea.
 Other symptoms to be aware of include a rash or pus filled wound that appears at the site of a tick bite or a spreading rash that follows a tick bite.
 If these symptoms occur after a tick bite or exposure to tick habitat, inform your health care provider of the tick exposure.

 • Avoiding tick infested areas